Housing Options Guide 3b

-Most people want to stay in their own home for as long as possible but may need help tackling problems with an old or unsuitable home.
-Although the main responsibility for maintaining a privately owned property lies with the owner, we have a Scheme of Assistance that aims to improve the condition of housing in Moray.
+Most people want to stay in their own home for as long as possible but may need help if there are problems with an old or unsuitable home.
+Although the responsibility for maintaining a privately owned property should lie with the owner, we have a Scheme of Assistance that aims to improve the condition of housing in Moray.
 We can give free advice to home owners and private tenants, and in some cases may be able to offer grant assistance and practical help.

 Scheme of Assistance

 Our Scheme of Assistance offers free advice and help to home owners and private tenants who wish to carry out home alterations, repairs, adaptations and improvements.
 This allows them to live comfortably and independently for as long as possible in their own home.
 Organising and financing building and repair work can be a complicated and stressful experience but we can help to ease the burden.

 We can offer a Care and Repair service to home owners and private tenants who are over the age of sixty or who have a disability.
 This service can help them to have their homes improved, repaired or adapted.
 Housing grant assistance may be available for specific works for those who are on low incomes or have a disability.
 Under the Care and Repair service we can:

 - Offer help by discussing what improvements, repairs or adaptations are needed;